joaoperfig/VillagerRecommender/README.md

 # VillagerRecommender
-Get a sorted list of all ACNH villagers made for you and get recommendations on who to accept from NMT islands, based on probabilities!
+Get a sorted list of all Animal Crossing New Horizons villagers made for you and get recommendations on who to accept from Nook Mile Ticket islands, based on probabilities!

 ![Recommender](screenshots/wolfgang.PNG?raw=true)